 Veterans' Coffee House Meetings

 A new informal program called "The Veterans' Coffee House meets each month at 10:30 am. at Ellington's Hall Memorial Library, 93 Main Street, Ellington.
 The program's intention is to bring all veterans together in a comfortable setting to meet, socialize, seek and share information on their military experiences, learn about local and State Veteran's benefits and services and to enjoy a cup of coffee.
 For more information, please call 860-870-2100 or 860-870-3182.
-We look forward to seeing you there. (click here for schedule)
+We look forward to seeing you there.
+Click here for the schedule of events.

 There will be a guest speaker at the November 15 Coffeehouse, beginning at 10:30 am at Hall Memorial Library.
 State Representative Chris Davis will be present to talk with the veterans about their experiences, questions and concerns.